-The Federal Reserve Bank of New York released their monthly statistics of the U.S. tri-party repo market for October 2015.
+The Federal Reserve Bank of New York (FRBNY) released the monthly statistics of the U.S. tri-party repo market for October 2017.

 Good Day.
 DR2.